Colir/bs4-grid-bookmarklet/README.md

 ## install
-Copy / paste this code to new bookmark
+Copy / paste this code to a new bookmark